 What’s wrong with jeans?
 When did jeans and converse ever go out of style?
 I had asked her that morning, staring forlornly at my favorite jeans and black converse.
 She had been too irritated to even respond; simply shoving the leather ankle boots and tight-fitting white designer pants into my arms.
 Put them on, she had commanded before throwing a black turtleneck at my face.
 I sighed.
 She was right, of course.
 I had an eleven o’ clock appointment with my father’s lawyers.
 Converse didn’t exactly fit the bill, as she so impatiently explained so many times.

 As I stepped off the last stair, I breathed a sigh of relief.
 I had made it in one piece.
 I looked up, then, and immediately began gnawing on my bottom lip nervously.
 Right in front of me was parked my new, black limousine and leaning on the far side, the newly hired chauffeur.
 I felt self-consciousness flutter through me.
 As strange as it may seem, I wasn't comfortable with my new found status as the wealthy daughter of William Carvelli, the brilliant man and entrepreneur; founder of America's largest multilevel marketing company.
 I had been raised in poverty; wealth, while very appreciated, was entirely new and foreign.
 We had always been of the lower class; now, we were apparently on the high end of the social ladder.
-It was disconcerting, to say the least
+It was disconcerting, to say the very least.

 Sucking in a tiny breath, I released my white-knuckled grip on the railing, and began walking towards the limo, stepping off the walkway onto the tarmac to make my way to the far side.
 I couldn’t see the limo driver’s face from here but he looked to be quite young from the back.
 I blinked in surprise as I drew closer.
 Weren’t chauffeurs stodgy old men with white hair and bellhop hats?
 No, that’s doormen...
 But this guy sure didn’t have white hair.
 Dark, messy hair curled up around his ears and neck and he wore the expected tuxedo.
 He was gazing off at our lake, probably watching the ducks swimming.
-The clicking of my heels alerted him to me approaching because he suddenly pushed himself off of the limo, drawing himself to his full height and turned to face me, sliding his hands into his pockets.
+The clicking of my heels alerted him to me approaching because he suddenly pushed himself off of the limo, drawing himself to his full height and turned to face me.
 I just managed to prevent my chin from dropping as he looked up.

 He was the most gorgeous guy I had ever seen outside of a movie, that was for sure.